 |TWIN PRIVATE||MINI SUITE PRIVATE||SUITE PRIVATE||VICTORY SUITE PRIVATE||ARKTIKA SUITE PRIVATE|

 |Jun 13, 2018 - Jun 26, 2018||$28,695||$32,795||$40,995||$44,095||$45,095|

 Your adventure begins with a one-night stay in magical Helsinki, Finland's capital.

 From Helsinki, take our charter flight to Murmansk, Russia, where you'll join 50 Years of Victory, the world's largest and most powerful icebreaker.

-This group of 191 islands forms the most northerly archipelago in Eurasia, and lies entirely within the Arctic Circle.
-Here you'll explore Cape Flora, and discover historic remains from three ill-fated Arctic expeditions.
-When conditions permit, Zodiac trips beneath towering cliffs will explore remote seabird rookeries.
-Onboard helicopters again provide aerial sightseeing, and transfer you to otherwise inaccessible landing sites.
+This group of 191 islands forms the most northerly archipelago in Eurasia and lies entirely within the Arctic Circle.
+Here, you’ll explore Cape Flora and discover historic remains from three ill-fated arctic expeditions.
+When conditions permit, we’ll launch the Zodiacs and cruise beneath towering cliffs to explore remote seabird colonies.
+The 50 Years of Victory helicopter will provide aerial sightseeing, and our Zodiacs will transfer you to seldom-visited landing sites.

 Mandatory Transfer Package Details:

 PLEASE NOTE: Due to the nature of expedition cruising, itineraries are subject to change due to weather, ice conditions, natural and cultural events, wildlife viewing opportunities and other logistical considerations.
 In general, a ship's crew will endeavor to complete the itinerary provided, but the ultimate decision lies with the ship's captain and expedition leaders.